 New Zealanders don't like welfare agencies using personal spending data from credit card or insurance to verify benefit claims.

 Researchers found the most positive government use of analytics is with border security.
-Allowing border security officers to analyse the travel history of passengers and their fellow travellers to decide if they are eligible for fast-track border clearance gets a tick from 57 percent of New Zealanders.
+Allowing border security officers to analyse the travel history of passengers to decide if they are eligible for fast-track border clearance gets a tick from 57 per cent of New Zealanders.

 Sharp insights or nosy parkers?